daniel5151/blog/content/post/emoji-shortcodes.md

 the keys in their entirety?**

-At last, we arrive at our first trick: Instead of storing each shortcode key in it's entirety as a raw string (which would take up a _lot_ of space, around `size_of(char*) + 10` bytes on average), just store a **small _secondary hash_ of the key!**
+At last, we arrive at our first trick: Instead of storing each shortcode key in its entirety as a raw string (which would take up a _lot_ of space, around `size_of(char*) + 10` bytes on average), just store a **small _secondary hash_ of the key!**